assimp/assimp/Build.md

 The following toolchain may or may not be helpful for building assimp using MinGW on Windows (untested):
  [mingw-cxx17.cmake](https://github.com/ruslo/polly/blob/master/mingw-cxx17.cmake)

-Besides the toolchain, compilation should be the same as for Linux / Unix
+Besides the toolchain, compilation should be the same as for Linux / Unix.

 # CMake build options
 The cmake-build-environment provides options to configure the build.
 The following options can be used: